justinseal/BobsB/README.md

 # BobsB

+I really had a blast building this app.

-This simple App was a tool to show the following technologies:
+This simple App hopes to showcase the following technologies:

 - SwiftUI